 India has 22 official languages and hundreds of dialects.
 However,English (along-with Hindi) is widely spoken for official and commercial purposes and is understood across the country.
 Understanding of English by drivers, porters, bellboys may be basic and therefore, use a few words and keep it simple while passing any instruction.

-Is Travel to India Safe for International Tourists?
+Is India Safe for Foreign Tourists?